bedanta01/IPTS/README.md

 ## Dataset description :
 The ITPS dataset contains 8356 number of tweets from 150 Indian Politicians labelled with topic and sentiment associated to each tweet.
-The sentiment is labelled as one of the three classes : Agreement, Disagreement, Neutral.
+Sentiments are labelled as one of the three classes : Agreement, Disagreement, Neutral.
-The topics are labelled as one of the following classes :
+Topics are labelled as one of the following classes :

       GST